Archdiocese of St. Louis: 1900 to 1950

 Pope Pius X named Coadjutor Bishop John J. Glennon from the Diocese of Kansas City to serve as coadjutor archbishop of St. Louis in 1903 to assist the ailing Kain.
 When Kain died in October 1903, Glennon automatically succeeded him as archbishop.
 He opened the new Kenrick Seminary in St. Louis in 1915, followed by the minor seminary in Shrewsbury.
 Also in 1915, the Sisters of Loretto opened Webster College in Webster Groves.
 It is today Webster University.
 The Sisters of St. Joseph established Fontbonne College in 1923 in Clayton.
 Now Fontbonne University, it announced that it was closing in mid-2025.

 During the early 1940s, many local Jesuit priests challenged the segregationist policies at the St. Louis Catholic schools.
 In 1943, Glennon blocked a young African-American woman from enrolling at Webster College.
 When some priests confronted Glennon about this, he called the integration plan a "Jesuit ploy."
 He transferred one of the complaining priests from an African-American parish.
-Saint Louis University began admitting African American students in the summer of 1943 after its president, Reverend Patrick Holloran, gained Glennon's approval.
+Saint Louis University began admitting African American students in the summer of 1943 after its president, Patrick Holloran, gained Glennon's approval.
 Glennon died in 1946.

 Pope Pius XII appointed Archbishop Joseph Ritter of the Archdiocese of Indianapolis as the fourth archbishop of St. Louis in 1946.
 The archdiocese grew quickly during the post-World War II economic boom.
 Ritter opened an average of three parishes per year in the City of St. Louis and St. Louis County.
 He raised more than $125,000,000 to build 60 new parishes and 16 high schools.

-As one of his first acts as archbishop, Ritter announced that Webster College would now accept African-American students.
+As one of his first acts as archbishop, Ritter announced that Webster College would accept African-American students.
 In 1947, Ritter also allowed the senior class of St. Joseph's High School, then the city's only African-American Catholic high school, to celebrate graduation for the first time at the cathedral, alongside white students.

-On August 9, 1947, Ritter announced an end to racial segregation in the archdiocesan high schools.
+On August 9, 1947, Ritter announced an end to racial segregation in archdiocesan high schools.
 He declared, "The cross on top of our schools must mean something," and expressed his belief in "the equality of every soul before Almighty God".
 The Catholic Parents Association of Saint Louis and Saint Louis County, a group of white parents, threatened to sue Ritter, stating that his desegregation order violated Missouri state law.
 Ritter then issued a pastoral letter, warning about possible excommunication for Catholics "interfering with ecclesiastical office authority by having recourse to authority outside of the church".
 Ritter later ordered all the parish schools to "accept all children into parish schools without regard to race".
 Ritter also desegregated all Catholic hospitals in the archdiocese.

 Ritter started fundraising for the Cardinal Glennon Memorial Hospital for Children in St. Louis in 1949.
 Ritter also developed what is now known as the Annual Catholic Appeal, which remains a primary source of financial support for many archdiocesan educational and charitable activities.